What Is A Dental Implant?

 - Pregnancy: it is advised that you wait until after the birth of your baby before seeking implant treatment

-- Medical conditions like uncontrolled Diabetes, haemophilia, certain heart conditions or a past history of radiotherapy to jaw are a few of the conditions which may complicate placement of the implant, introduce risks of infection or other health problems.
+- Certain medical conditions: Conditions like uncontrolled diabetes, haemophilia, certain heart conditions or a history of radiotherapy to the jaw are a few of the conditions which may complicate placement of the implant, introduce risks of infection or other health problems.
 If you have a medical condition that affects your ability to heal, you may not be a good candidate for dental implants.

 How Do You Care For Dental Implants?

-You will care for your dental implants in the same way you care for your natural teeth.
-You will just brush as you normally do with toothpaste and use dental floss.
+You care for your dental implants in the same way you care for your natural teeth.
+You will just brush as you usually do with toothpaste and use dental floss.

-Good dental hygiene is very important, because just as your natural teeth can develop plaque and calculus deposits, so can your dental implants.
+Good dental hygiene is essential because just as your natural teeth can develop plaque and calculus deposits, so can your dental implants.
 These deposits can lead to dental problems such as bleeding gums, loss of bone, the implant, infection and pain.
-So like natural teeth good oral hygiene is important.
+So like natural teeth, good oral hygiene is essential.

 When properly cared for, dental implants can last for many years.
 Speak with the dentists at Healthy Smile St Clair to determine if dental implants are the right choice for your treatment requirements.